JoshSJKim/Command-Line-Basics/README.md

 In order to move the 'maltose.dat' and 'sucrose.dat' files to the 'raw' directory, use the following command

 `$ mv sucrose.dat maltose.dat ../raw` --> `..` will move the working directory up by one (the parent folder), and the second argument specifies which directory to put the specified files.

+## Copying Files and Directories

+### Copy a File and Save in another folder

+- `cp` command works similar to `mv`, except it copies a file instead of moving it.

+- `$ cp quotes.txt thesis/quotations.txt` will copy `quotes.txt` and save the copied file `quotations.txt` in the `thesis` directory.
+- `$ ls quotes.txt thesis/quotations.txt` will confirm that both files are present in the file system.

+### Copy a Directory and all its contents

+- Copy a directory and all its contents by using the `recursive` option `-r`, which is useful for backing up a folder.
+- `$ cp -r thesis thesis_backup` will create a copy of the `thesis` directory under the name `thesis_backup` and save it in the current working directory.
+- `$ ls thesis thesis_backup` will confirm that it is indeed a duplicate.